Wrongful Death Attorney in Norcross, Gwinnett County

 Speaking to a wrongful death attorney early in the process can help you determine if you have a strong claim.
 Our attorneys offer free case evaluations to help you explore your rights.

 What You Can Do After the Wrongful Death of a Loved One?

 Your rights and legal options after the unexpected death of a loved one will depend upon your relationship to the deceased person.
 In Georgia, the spouse of the deceased person has the first right to file a wrongful death claim.
 If this person doesn’t exist or doesn’t file, the right goes to adult children, then to surviving parents, then to a personal representative of the estate.

 If you’re one of these parties, you have two years from the date of your relative’s death to file a wrongful death claim in Georgia.
-You will need to go to the Gwinnett County civil courts to bring your lawsuit against the party allegedly responsible (“liable”) for your loved one’s fatal accident.
+You will need to go to the Gwinnett, DeKalb, Cobb, or Fulton County civil courts to bring your lawsuit against the party allegedly responsible (“liable”) for your loved one’s fatal accident.
 This could be an employer, a drunk driver, a product manufacturer, criminal, and/or another party.

 Our law firm can take care of all aspects of your claim on your behalf, including the initial filing of your claim within the statute of limitations.
 We can help you identify the appropriate defendant(s), file your claim, and prove negligence, if applicable.
 We know how to fight for better case outcomes than you would receive on your own.
 More importantly, we’ll provide a strong support system for you and your family in the face of a tragedy.
 Our firm proudly serves Atlanta and all surrounding areas.
 We can help, and it starts with a free legal consultation.

 Serving Atlanta and all surrounding areas including but not limited to Alpharetta, Duluth, Dunwoody, Gwinnett, Johns Creek, Peachtree Corners & Roswell.